For all your histology needs

 As this service is part of the Core Pathology unit, the upkeep and maintenance of the equipment needs to be covered as we are a self funding department.
 The prices can be found on our online ordering system, I-Labs.
 The button below will take you to the relevant site.
 If you are a internal user then you will be able to log on with your Queen Mary ID; if you are a external user then you will be required to set up an account and I-Labs will issue you with log in details.

 The course is run in collaboration with Barts Health NHS Trust and is organised by Dr M Calaminici, Dr H Rizvi and Dr T Butler.
-The course is designed for senior trainees in histopatholgoy and haematology, consultants with a special interest in haematopatholgoy and reserchers who are specialising in these fields.
+The course is designed for senior trainees in histopathology and haematology, consultants with a special interest in haematopathology and researchers who are specialising in these fields.

 The course consists of:

 The course fee is £250 and there are limited places.
 Please check the flyers below for dates of the next course.
 If you have any further questions please contact us via email at email@example.com or firstname.lastname@example.org